 You can also use specialist kitchen cabinet paint, as Emma Irving, product manager at Rust-Oleum, explains, ‘A budget-friendly alternative to a full kitchen makeover is giving your cabinet doors a fresh lick of paint.
 Rust-Oleum Kitchen Cupboard Paint can be painted directly onto wooden or melamine cupboards without the need for a primer or topcoat – even glossy cupboards can be painted after a light abrade.
 The finish is matte and hardwearing but washable too – perfect for those with children or pets.’

 2. Change cabinet handles

-Another effective way to update kitchen cabinets is to swap the handles for something new and on-trend.
-You can buy handles from home depots or online – just make sure you’re swapping like for like in terms of holes needed if you don’t want to be drilling new.
+Another effective way to update cabinets is to install kitchen cabinet handles that are new and on-trend.
+You can buy handles from hardware stores or online – just make sure you’re swapping like for like in terms of holes needed if you don’t want to be drilling new.

 ‘From door knobs to cabinet pulls, refreshing your kitchen cabinets with new hardware is a great way to update the room without the need for a full-scale renovation,’ confirms Narendra Karnani, managing director at Heritage Brass.